atari-monk/turbo-laps-scenelet/docs/notes.md

 - Talk with ai to guide tacktic and strategy
 - Define 3 task and switch beetween if that speeds up stuff

+Proj log should be about organizing and time, not features and history Prompts have details
+- Archive old way and start new proj_log file with new way

+- Add a task to fix drink counting app
+Do app about testing game math
+Do app about testing libs